hyperledger-archives/composer/packages/composer-website/jekylldocs/overview/overview.md

 ## Rapidly Create Applications

-Fabric Composer includes [code generators](../tasks/genapp.md) so that web and mid-tier application developers can quickly generate starter applications that interact with a deployed business network definition.
+{{site.data.conrefs.composer_full}} includes [code generators](../tasks/genapp.md) so that web and mid-tier application developers can quickly generate starter applications that interact with a deployed business network definition.
 These code generators allow application developers to quickly focus on the integration and visual aspects of their projects, rather than writing boilerplate and configuration.

 High-level administration and client APIs provide easy access to a deployed business network.